Kikuichi Yanagi Ginsan Sushi Knife

 - Sharpen your knife at home using a waterstone or have it sharpened by a professional.

-This item will be shipped directly from the manufacturer and is not eligible for rush shipping.
-Please allow up to one week for delivery.
+Extra Large will be shipped directly from the manufacturer and is not eligible for rush shipping.
+Please allow up to one to two weeks for delivery.

 At Williams-Sonoma, we take great pride in the quality and craftsmanship of our products.
 Attention to design, materials, safety and construction are our priority.
 Upon receipt, please inspect your purchase and notify us of any damage; we will arrange for a prompt replacement.